fartwhif/GammaCopy/README.md

 ## Examples

+### read an SMDB, and using the cache, locate the files and copy them to an output path as specified in template:
 `>GammaCopy build -d "Y:\mySMDB.txt" -c -f -g -o "Y:\nes"`

+### read archives and update cache with all hashes and locations:
 `>GammaCopy index -s "Y:\pilesofarchives\"`

+### read an organized set of files and directory structure and create a new SMDB for it:
 `>GammaCopy parse -p "Y:\myperfectset" -w "Y:\perfectset.txt" -r "perfecto"`